mdohnke/moneymoney-bondora-oauth/README.md

 * Is using LocalStorage with big data a problem (for the performance of MoneyMoney for example)?
 * Is the LocalStorage divided in spaces or are the variables available for all extenstions?
 * Big http responses slow down the log file view.
 Is it possible to deactivate logging for specific http calls?
+* HTTP 429 is catched by MoneyMoney itself, access in the script seems not possible.
+Is there a way to handle this http response code?